 A sailing holiday is the perfect moment for sharing some good quality time with your family.
 But if you're a parent new to this industry, we know the drill: you are planning your next sailing holiday but you are unsure about taking the kids with you.
 You are afraid they will get bored, that they won't share your passion for the sea, or that they won't enjoy the time spent on the boat.
 Our best advice is: take them with you!

-It is easy to put a child or a teenage off sailing as they are quick to decide if they like something or not.
+It is easy to put a child or a teenager off sailing as they are quick to decide if they like something or not.
 With a little preparation, you can make the best out of a sailing holiday and make sure your kids will cherish this amazing time forever!

 If your kids are new to the sea and boat life, the best advice is to start slow.
-There's no limit for age as this really depends on you and your children, but our suggestion is to wait for kids to be at least able to walk alone so that they can explore by themselves and you can enjoy a more relaxed holiday.
+There's no limit for age as this depends on you and your children, but our suggestion is to wait for kids to be at least able to walk alone so that they can explore by themselves and you can enjoy a more relaxed holiday.

 Even if towels are provided, bring others with you to use on deck and after swimming, so you can keep the boat ones clean for showering.

-During a sailing holiday there are many chances to reach the shore, so it's always good to carry your kids' favourite toys to play with sands along.
+During a sailing holiday, there are many chances to reach the shore, so it's always good to carry your kids' favorite toys to play with sand.
 Some boats are already provided with toys that previous families forgot or left behind, you can ask your boat rental for more info.

-Sleeping in the port depends on your holiday's budget availability and on the weather conditions.
+Sleeping in the port depends on your holiday's budget availability and the weather conditions.
 If the skipper decides that it's safer to spend the night in the port, the best suggestion is to follow his directions.
-There are many advantages of sleeping in a port, such as electrical supplies, water and the possibility to get off the boat and visit a town.
+There are many advantages of sleeping in a port, such as electrical supplies, water, and the possibility of getting off the boat and visiting a town.
 A good occasion to stretch your legs and spend some quality time together!